 - Whether you are pregnant or planning a pregnancy.

-There are popular first choice medicines for each type of epilepsy.
+There are popular first-choice medicines for each type of epilepsy.
 However, if one medicine does not suit, another may be better.

-A low dose is usually started.
+A low dose of epilepsy medication is usually started.
 The aim is to control seizures at the lowest dose possible.
 If you have further seizures, the dose is usually increased.
 There is a maximum dose allowed for each medicine.
 In about 7 in 10 cases, one medicine can control all, or most, seizures.
 Medicines may come as tablets, soluble tablets, capsules or liquids to suit all ages.

-What if seizures still occur?
+What if seizures still occur after taking epilepsy medication?